nodejs/node/doc/api/child_process.md

 ### Shell Escaping

-`shellEscape` is an option introduced in Node 1X.Y.Z.
+`shellEscape` is an option introduced in Node.js 1X.Y.Z.
 It is intended to improve the safety of shell command-line by unifying the behavior of `args[]` with regard to metacharacters with the `shell: false` case.
 All metacharacters and shell-specific scripting should be placed in `command` instead.
 To preserve backward compatibility, it is designed as an opt-in feature.

 If all of `shell`, `args`, and `shellEscape` are specified, the shell should